slack-samples/deno-starter-template/README.md

 When creating a trigger, you must select the workspace and environment that you'd like to create the trigger in.
-Each workspace has a local development version (denoted by `(dev)`), as well as a deployed version.
+Each workspace has a local development version (denoted by `(local)`), as well as a deployed version.
 Triggers created in a local environment will only be available to use when running the application locally.

 To create a link trigger for the workflow in this template, run the following
 command: